Jets' Revis faces pending charges after fight in Pittsburgh - News 12 Now

 PITTSBURGH (AP) — New York Jets cornerback Darrelle Revis faces five pending charges, including two counts of aggravated assault, after allegedly being involved in a fight with two men last weekend.

-According to a Pittsburgh police statement and a court document, the 31-year-old Revis is also facing charges of robbery, terroristic threats, conspiracy to commit aggravated assault after the incident last Sunday at 2:43 a.m.
+According to a Pittsburgh police statement and a court document, the 31-year-old Revis also is facing charges of robbery, terroristic threats, conspiracy to commit aggravated assault after the incident Sunday at 2:43 a.m.

 Jones told The Associated Press once a warrant is issued, he will arrange for Revis to turn himself in.

+“One of the other guys initiated physical contact,” Jones said.
+“Darrelle was walking away.
+He was in fear for his life and fear for his safety.”

-Police say the alleged fight started when a 22-year-old man, not identified in the statement, spotted Revis walking.
-After Revis confirmed he was the NFL player, the man started recording the interaction.
+Police say the alleged fight started when a 22-year-old man from Kittanning, Pennsylvania, not identified in the statement, spotted Revis walking along East Carson St. After Revis confirmed he was the NFL player, the man started recording the interaction.
 Revis grabbed the phone and tried to delete the video.
-A 21-year-old man tried to help the other man, but Revis tossed the phone into the road, the report says.
+Another 21-year-old man from Ross Township tried to help the other man, but Revis tossed the phone into the road, the statement says.

 An argument ensued, ending with another man helping Revis, according to the police statement.
-Police say two others claimed they were punched and knocked out.
+Police say the 22-year-old man and the 21-year-old man claimed they were punched and knocked out.
 According to police, the two men regained consciousness and spoke to authorities.

+Witnesses told police that the two men were unconscious for about 10 minutes.
+The responding officers viewed the video on the phone and confirmed that the person was Revis.

+In his statement, Jones said that Revis, an Aliquippa native, was in the Pittsburgh area to visit family and friends last weekend.
+During the time of the incident, Jones said Revis “went by a location in the Southside that he is in the process of developing.”
+That is when, according to Jones, Revis was assaulted.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP_NFL